 How?
 Providers also do not have simple tools for how to handle congestion.
-A naive approach would be to apply one of the many fair-queueing [29]-[31] and/or admission-control related algorithms [1], [6], [32], [33].
-However, as recently explained by Cebinae [16], fair-queueing algorithms cannot meet the hardware requirements of routers in the internet and public clouds, and admission-control algorithms that drop overflow packets poorly affect non-loss-based CCAs.
+A naive approach would be to apply one of the many fair-queueing [33]-[35] and/or admission-control related algorithms [1], [6], [36], [37].
+However, as recently explained by Cebinae [17], fair-queueing algorithms cannot meet the hardware requirements of routers in the internet and public clouds, and admission-control algorithms that drop overflow packets poorly affect non-loss-based CCAs.
 Instead of using a full-fledged fair-queueing algorithm, Cebinae attempts to achieve reasonable fairness by slightly reducing the rates of a few heavy hitters.
-However, in practice, since Cebinae does not know the CCA of the heavy hitters, it always knocks them with a triple combination of losses, latency, and ECN bits.
-Heavy hitting the heavy hitters in this CCA-oblivious way may yield large oscillations and potential starvation, again hurting userperceived performance.
+However, since Cebinae does not know the CCA of the heavy hitters, it always knocks them with a triple combination of losses, latency, and ECN bits.
+Heavy hitting the heavy hitters in this CCA-oblivious way may yield large oscillations and potential starvation, again hurting user-perceived performance.
 Thus, we are back to the fundamental problem of not knowing the CCA.
-If providers could identify the CCA of these heavy hitters, they would fine-tune their congestion signal to each heavy-hitter flow based on its CCA mechanism.
-For instance, inspired by P4air [34], they could group all flows with similar CCAs into distinct buffers.
+If providers could identify the heavy-hitter CCAs, they would fine-tune their congestion signal to each heavy-hitter flow based on its CCA mechanism.
+For instance, as in P4air [38], they could group all flows with similar CCAs into distinct buffers.
 Thus, a CCA-aware mechanism would enable providers to handle the large CCA heterogeneity more efficiently.
-Even with a few mis-classified CCAs, it would be better than the current CCA-oblivious approach.
+Even with a few mis-classified CCAs, it would be better than the current CCAoblivious approach.
+In addition, with tools such as SDN and traffic engineering [39], providers could also reroute hurtful flows and reduce their interactions with regular flows.